Scroll Publishing Company

 Scroll Publishing Company is an academic publisher focusing on early Christianity.
-It was founded in 1988 as a non-profit publishing house and is located in Amberson, Pennsylvania.
-It serves, in particular, the Anabaptist community.
+It was founded in 1988 as a non-profit publishing house in Tyler, Texas, but is currently located in Amberson, Pennsylvania.
+There is no book store at this location.
+It serves, in particular, the conservative Anabaptist community and Kingdom-minded Christians (Those who believe that "the gospel" is the announcement that Christ's sin-conquering kingdom has come to earth in a spiritual sense).

 The focus of their books is on early Christianity and church history, including the distribution of the Ante-Nicene Fathers in its ten-volume set.
-Additionally, they sell Christian music cassettes and CDs, postcards and head coverings for women.
-Notable authors whose works are printed by the Scroll Publishing Company include David Bercot and Peter Hoover.
+Additionally, they sell Christian music cassettes and CDs.
+Notable authors whose works are printed by the Scroll Publishing Company include David Bercot.